Site Home

 Goblet A larger stemmed drinking vessel that is about 5 to 6 inches in height.
 There may be more than one size goblet in the some patterns, e.g. there may be both a smaller Lady's and a larger Gentleman's goblet.
 Some patterns may have a Buttermilk goblet with a larger than normal diameter.

-Heat check A visible but stable hairline crack near the attachment point(s) of an applied handle, which does not enter the main body of the item.
+Heat Check A visible but stable hairline crack near the attachment point(s) of an applied handle, which does not enter the main body of the item.
 It can usually be felt with a fingernail, but if not, it's more likely an internal imperfection due to the "hand made" nature of the handle.

 HS High Standard.
 Typically between 2 and 5 inches in height.
 See Standard.